A1rPun/jinq.js/README.md

 ### How jinq deviates from LINQ

-- `IEqualityComparer` is not implemented
+- `IEqualityComparer` is not implemented for most functions that use it
 - `IOrderedEnumerable` is not implemented

 ### Enumerable methods